bbq2100/swe/README.md

 [2 Software Architecture](./lectures/2/README.md)

-The second lecture is about common architecture patterns such as Model View Control (MVC), SOLID principles, and modularisation
+The second lecture is about common architecture patterns such as Model View Control (MVC), and modularisation

 [3 Software Design Patterns](./lectures/3/README.md)